How to become a cardiac nurse

 • Pacemaker rhythms and failure-to-capture or failure-to-sense patterns

 Many nurses arrive on cardiac units with basic rhythm recognition from nursing school and develop full EKG competency through their unit’s orientation program and a formal telemetry course.
-The Nurses’ Heart and Lung Certification (NHLC) prep materials and free online EKG courses from PhysioLogic or Khan Academy are widely used for self-study.
+For self-study, the American Heart Association’s ACLS precourse materials, hospital-run basic and advanced dysrhythmia courses, and free open-access resources such as Life in the Fast Lane’s ECG library are all widely used.
+Ask your unit educator which course the hospital recognizes before paying for one – many systems run their own and will not credit an outside certificate.
 See our resource on cardiac monitoring and telemetry for a detailed clinical overview.

 Hemodynamic monitoring